-- 5.1.
-Review the safeguarding and child protection policy and procedures annually and liaise with the Trust Board and Local Community Governing Bodies to update and implement them. - 5.2.
-Make the safeguarding and child protection policy and procedures available publicly and raise awareness of parents that referrals about suspected abuse may be made and the role of the academy educational establishment in any investigations that ensue. - 5.3.
-Provide updates to the academy educational establishment on any changes to child protection legislation and procedures and relevant learning from local and national serious case reviews, at least annually.

-6. QUALITY ASSURANCE - the Designated Safeguarding Lead:

-- 6.1.
-Reviews the safeguarding and child protection policy and procedures annually and liaises with the Trust Board and Local Community Governing Bodies to update and implement them. - 6.2.
-Monitors the implementation of and compliance with policy and procedures, including periodic audits of child protection and welfare concern files (at least once a year). - 6.3.
-Completes an audit of the school's safeguarding arrangements at frequencies specified by Stoke-on-Trent and Staffordshire Safeguarding Children Board. - 6.4.
-Remedies any deficiencies and weaknesses identified in child protection arrangements. - 6.5.
-Provides regular reports to the Trust Board/Local Community Governing Bodies detailing changes and reviews to policy, training undertaken by staff members and the number of children with child protection plans and other relevant data.
+IMPORTANT DSLs are NOT required to undertake Level 1 or Level 2 safeguarding training every 2 years.
+They are required to undertake the comprehensive SCB Level 1 course every 3 years, and SOME RELEVANT safeguarding training every 2 years, in order to expand and diversify their safeguarding knowledge.
+5. AWARENES S RAISING 5.1 afeguarding and child protection policy and procedures annually and liaise with the Trust ocal Community Governing Bodies to update and implement them.
+5.2 of parents the eguarding and child protection policy and procedures available publicly and raise awareness at referrals about suspected abuse may be made and the role of the academy educational at in any investigations that ensue.
+5.3 • tes to the academy educational establishment on any changes to child protection legislation res and relevant learning from local and national serious case reviews, at least annually.
+6. QUALITY AS SURANCE - the Designated Safeguarding Lead: 6.1. afeguarding and child protection policy and procedures annually and liaises with the Trust cal Community Governing Bodies to update and implement them.
+6.2. mplementation of and compliance with policy and procedures, including periodic audits of n and welfare concern files (at least once a year).
+6.3. a audit of the school's safeguarding arrangements at frequencies specified by Stoke-on- ffordshire Safeguarding Children Board.
+6.4.
+Remedies any / deficiencies and weaknesses identified in child protection arrangements.
+6.5. reviews to pol lar reports to the Trust Board/Local Community Governing Bodies detailing changes and icy, training undertaken by staff members and the number of children with child protection er relevant data.